A constrained optimization approach to nonlinear system identification through simulation error minimization: Numerical examples

 A total of 5000 data pairs for training and 5000 data pairs for validation were generated using a multisine input signal, adhering to the provided MATLAB function with its default settings.
 Training and validation output data were corrupted by additive Gaussian noise with a variance of $\SI{8e-3}{\milli\meter^2}$.
 For testing, the data provided in the files "{\rm uval\_multisine.mat}" and "{\rm yval\_multisine.mat}" were used, which include 8192 data pairs.

-We trained NNOE networks with a dynamical order $n=3$ and two layers, varying the number of neurons from 5 to 10.
-Training was performed using Algorithm \ref{alg:cap}, with $\tau = 2 \cdot 10^{-3}$, $K=10$, $\epsilon_f,\epsilon_h=10^{-4}$ and regularization $\rho(\theta) = 10^{-3} \norm{\theta}_2^2$.
+We train NNOE networks with a dynamical order $n=3$ and two layers, varying the number of neurons from 5 to 10.
+Training is performed using Algorithm \ref{alg:cap}, with $\tau = 2 \cdot 10^{-3}$, $K=10$, $\epsilon_f,\epsilon_h=10^{-4}$ and regularization $\rho(\theta) = 10^{-3} \norm{\theta}_2^2$.
 Among the trained networks, the model containing 8 neurons was selected, as it achieved the highest validation accuracy with a $\rm{BFR}$ index of $87.38\%$.
-The network has 145 parameters, and its training required $3000$ iterations of Algorithm \ref{alg:cap}, corresponding to $\SI{3521}{\second}$ of computations.
+The network has 145 parameters, and its training requires $3000$ iterations of Algorithm \ref{alg:cap}, corresponding to $\SI{3521}{\second}$ of computations.
 The achieved $\rm{BFR}$ on the provided test set is $95.01\%$, demonstrating the model’s generalization capabilities.

 {Table \ref{tab:esBoucWen} presents the validation RMSE of the trained model and compares it with previously reported results on this benchmark. } {It is noteworthy that the obtained NNOE model demonstrates superior accuracy compared to the method by \cite{belz2017automatic} and {accuracy comparable to those by \cite{forgione2021dynonet}, using only 5000 training data points rather than 40960, emphasizing the data efficiency of the NNOE model.
 This performance can be attributed to the NNOE model’s reduced parameterization, which enables effective learning from smaller datasets and mitigates the risk of convergence to poor local minima.} In contrast, accuracy remains lower compared that obtained with the technique introduced by \cite{esfahani2017polynomial}, which is designed specifically for hysteretic systems.}